 Some people wrongly believe that air conditioners and refrigerators “make cold,” while in fact, they actually move heat from one place to another.
 To illustrate, place your hand near the outlet vent to feel the heat that's removed from the inside of your refrigerator.
 In air conditioning, an evaporator coil removes heat from the air flowing through it.
 Then the condensing coil releases the heat elsewhere else.
 In split systems, this condensing coil is usually located outside the home, a placement which minimizes the noise accompanying the compressors and fans that these systems require.

 New Ducts and Air Handlers

-If your home is one that lacks a central forced air heating system, A/C can still be installed, it is just going to entail more work and expense.
-These costs will vary by the configuration of your home.
-Single story homes can be readily equipped from the attic, basement or crawlspace if present.
+If your home lacks a central forced air heating system, A/C can still be installed; it's just going to entail more work and expense.
+Costs will vary by the configuration of your home.
+Single story homes can be readily equipped from the attic, basement or crawlspace.
 Multi-story homes may need more complex ductwork to span the different levels or have redundant systems installed to be served from multiple areas.
-Obviously the more intrusive the work the greater the cost.
+Obviously the more intrusive the work, the greater the cost.
 The backs of closets often provide a “chase” that is used for running ductwork from a basement to a second floor.
-A large portion of the expense of these installations comes from new air-handling systems that are already present in existing forced air-heating systems.
+A large portion of the expense comes from new air-handling systems that are already present in existing forced air-heating systems.

 Costs and Alternatives to Central Air

 Retrofitting an older home can be complex.
 One alternative to a central system may be installing fixed wall units in just a few rooms.
 These work much like a window unit but do not need to be installed and removed each season.
 Cost for these systems run about $2500 per room, while a central system can run $7000 to $8000 for a typical 3-bedroom home.
 Costs vary by region, so check with your local installers.